For people struggling to get by on minimum wage, one of the biggest challenges is housing.

 The History of Housing Choice Vouchers

 In the 1960s, the government tried a new approach.
-It passed the Housing and Urban Development Act of 1965, which put public housing under the control of the U.S. Department of Housing and Urban Development (HUD).
-Section 23 of this act gave local housing authorities the ability to house people in privately owned buildings by giving them vouchers that covered the difference between the market rent and what they could afford to pay.
+It passed the Housing and Urban Development Act of 1965, which created HUD.
+Section 23 of this act gave local housing authorities the ability to house people in privately owned buildings.
+To do this, it gave tenants vouchers to cover the difference between the market rent and what they could afford to pay.

 The use of housing vouchers expanded greatly in the 1970s.
 The Housing and Community Development Act of 1974 created the Section 8 Housing Choice Voucher program, which aids poor tenants by giving subsidies to their landlords.
 By the 1980s, vouchers had become the main form of government-assisted housing.